skiggety/skiggety-utils/README.md

 codebase, but there are a few miscellaneous ones collected here:

 And by the way, a todo with a vote or 2 is really a "to-not-do".
 That's the key to the whole thing.
 Not doing everything you can, doing the things that come up often enough earn some votes.
+In some cases, you might want to make that more explicit, turns out writing "TODO^0" works just fine.
+(IGNORE_TODO)

 - TODO^15 with Kevin: do rust things ...
   - TODO^15: do rust koans ( https://github.com/crazymykl/rust-koans ) so we can prepare to...